Are you a startup founder trying to innovate? Keep reading because we have news for you!

 Introduction of an online Regulation Navigator tool in order to minimise the compliance burden on businesses.
 This could potentially also involve mechanisms for businesses to provide feedback on how regulations are impacting their business.

-What the White Paper does not include?
+What the White Paper is missing?

 Therefore, they’ll likely have to dedicate resources to changing their systems and processes to deal with new rules and interactions with regulators.